dd32/td-gh-ex/readme.txt

 You can use email us at support@aeonwp.com

 == Changelog ==
+= 1.1.3 - May 03 2020 =
+Added Upgrade notice
+Tested with latest WP version

 = 1.1.3 - April 14 2020 =
 Fixed Google Search Concole Issues on Breadcrumb
 Added minified version of the JavaScript files.
-Added theme page.
-Tested with latest WP version.
+Tested with latest WP version

 = 1.1.2 - January 28 2020 =
 Fixed typos.